aashir1998/Cypress-Todo-App-Assignment/README.md

       - `cypress-grep` → **For filtering tests using tags**.
       - `mailosaur` → **For email testing and validation**.
 - **Challenges & Workarounds**:
-  - Due to **restrictions in the production environment**, I couldn't log in via Cypress.
+  - Due to **restrictions in the production environment**, I couldn't log in via Cypress and run my test cases locally.
   - However, the framework is designed to work seamlessly across environments with minor adjustments.

 ---